 Getting the right size isn’t guesswork given the fact that you can find out the actual dimensions of every smart dog door product before ordering.
 So the only thing that’s left for you to do is to measure the size of your dog to see which model fits the best.

 Next, you need to know the width as well.
 A dog’s widest part is generally from shoulder to shoulder.
-But with chubby pooches, that part could also be around the midsection.
+But with chubby pooches like mine, that part could also be around the midsection.
 In any case, you can easily do a test run at home for this.
 Just open any door in your house to the intended width and call your Fido to pass through.
 This will let you know if the opening is too narrow for your dog to pass through or not.

 Think you have the right dimensions?
 Replicate them on the cardboard and cut out the opening.
 See if your pooch can get through with ease.
 If you own more than one dog, measure them both and take whichever numbers are larger for both height and width.

 Of course, the whole point behind the electric dog door is to only allow your pets to enter the house.
 But many models feature several control modes to choose from, including one-way access.